 Allied Command Transformation

-- ACT is one of two strategic commands at the head of NATO’s military command structure.
+- ACT is one of two Strategic Commands at the head of NATO’s military command structure.
+The other is Allied Command Operations (ACO), which is responsible for the planning and execution of all NATO military operations.

 ACT is organised around four principal functions: